lorin/booknotes/Drift-Into-Failure.md

 - One of the ingredients in almost all stories of drift is a focus on production and efficiency.
 - Recall Weick's and Perrow's warning: what cannot be believed cannot be seen.
-- It is this insidious delegation, this handove,r where the internalization of external pressure takes place.
+- It is this insidious delegation, this handover, where the internalization of external pressure takes place.
 - Instead, the processes by which such decisions come about, and by which decision-makers create their local rationality, are one key to understanding